JaphyHigg/cs50x-course-quizzer/README.md

 5) What is an algorithms' time complexity?
 6) What is the difference between O(n) and O(n^2) in terms of time complexity?
 7) What is the concept of space complexity?
-8) [C] - How can you compare if two strings are the same?
+8) How can you compare if two strings are the same?
 9) How does the bubble sort algorithm work?
 What time complexity does it have?
 10) How does the selection sort algorithm work?
 What time complexity does it have?
 11) How does the insertion sort algorithm work?
 What time complexity does it have?